What’s Arctic Greenland Really Like? Ask a Local Gen Z-er

 Two small mines are extracting ruby and anorthosite, and another company looks to launch a gold mine.
 The subsoil is loaded with rare earth metals, precious stones and coal.
 Niklas observes:

-There’s a lot of raw materials here.
+There are a lot of raw materials here.
 But mining is really hard to do because it is in very remote areas.
 Some things, like the uranium in South Greenland, are in a very delicate area near sheep farming, and it could destroy their industry.

 Northern Lights, yes.
 Polar bear transport, no